Beating binary powering for polynomial matrices: Perspectives

 for $p_i(x,n) \in \K[x,n]$.
-We expect that, at least under a genericity assumption, a generalization of \cref{lem:hermiteCT} (based on results in~\cite{BoChLaSa18}) should exist, implying in particular that $u_N(x)$ satisfies a linear ODE of order and degree independent of~$N$.
-Generalizing this even further, one might study the Creative Telescoping problem for rational functions of the form \( H(\textbf{x}) = \frac{P(x_1,\dots,x_s)}{Q(x_1,\dots,x_s) R(x_1,\dots,x_s)^n}. \) We expect that (at least generically) the minimal telecoper for $H(\textbf{x})$ has order and degree independent of $n$ and can be found via a Griffiths-Dwork reduction type approach, based on ideas from~\cite{BoLaSa13}.
+We expect that, at least under a genericity assumption, a generalization of \cref{lem:hermiteCT} (based on results in~\cite{BoChLaSa18,Hoeven21}) should exist, implying in particular that $u_N(x)$ satisfies an LDE of order and degree independent of~$N$.
+Generalizing this even further, one might study the creative telescoping problem for rational functions of the form \( H(\textbf{x}) = \frac{P(x_1,\dots,x_s)}{Q(x_1,\dots,x_s) R(x_1,\dots,x_s)^n}. \) We expect that (at least generically) the minimal telescoper for $H(\textbf{x})$ has order and degree independent of $n$ and can be found via a Griffiths-Dwork reduction type approach, based on ideas from~\cite{BoLaSa13}.

-\paragraph{Connection to the Jordan–Chevalley decomposition} A different approach for computing powers of matrices uses the \emph{Jordan–Chevalley decomposition} (also called \emph{SN decomposition}), see e.g.~\cite{HsKoSi96,ElHa98,Schmidt00,CoEsZa11}.
+\myparagraph{Connection to the Jordan–Chevalley decomposition} A different approach for computing powers of matrices uses the \emph{Jordan–Chevalley decomposition} (also called \emph{SN decomposition}), see e.g.~\cite{HsKoSi96,ElHa98,Schmidt00,CoEsZa11}.
 It ensures that any polynomial matrix $M \in \K[x]^{r \times r}$ can be written as \( M = S + Z, \) where $S\in \K(x)^{r \times r}$ is diagonalizable over $\overline{\K(x)}$, $Z\in \K(x)^{r \times r}$ is nilpotent, and $SZ=ZS$.
 From this decomposition it follows that $M^N = \sum_{i=0}^{r-1} \binom{N}{i} S^{N-i} Z^{i}$.
 After a change of basis, this reduces to computing a power of a diagonal matrix with algebraic functions coefficients.
 Using \cref{lem:poweralgeqdiffeq} this can be performed efficiently in $O(N)$ operations.
 It would be certainly interesting to compare this approach with the other methods.

-\paragraph{A PDE approach for \pbseqterm} There is yet another method to deduce recurrence~\eqref{eq-recFn}.
+\myparagraph{A PDE approach for \pbseqterm} There is yet another method to deduce recurrence~\eqref{eq-recFn}.
 The starting point is that the generating function $F(x,y) = y/(1-xy-y^2)$ of $F_n(x)$ satisfies the linear PDE